Jiangye-Song/are-you-a-good-ai/README.md

-# Are You a Good AI?
+# Are You a Good Generative AI Model?

 A fun interactive game where you roleplay as an AI assistant!
 Three different AI models generate word suggestions for the same question - but only one question is real, and the other two are distractors.
 Can you build a coherent response by choosing the right words?